Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 That was never hard.
 Daniel had come down from the research camp to the village, which he did every few days to teach a young crowd of children from several tribes, sharing letters and numbers and history...or sometimes, just telling a story, like he was today.
 It was funny, really: Vemik had first met him as an old, soft, very *civilized* man, with nice clothes and neat hair and fat on his belly, very different to how he was these days.
 His hair was messy, his face always covered in scratchy white and grey stubble, his clothes patched and sewn, and the soft belly completely gone.
 But the *energy* was the same, when he told a story: Stories sparkled behind his eyes before *leaping* out of him, told as much with his hands as with his words.

-“A goddess made him, strong as a savage bull, none can withstand his arms.
+"A goddess made him, strong as a savage bull, none can withstand his arms.
 No son is left with his father, for Gilgamesh takes them all; and is this the king, the shepherd of his people?
 His lust leaves no virgin to her lover, neither the warrior’s daughter nor the wife of the noble.
 When Anu had heard their lamentation the gods cried to Aruru, the goddess of creation, ‘You made him, O Aruru, now create his equal; let it be as like him as his own reflection, his second self, stormy heart for stormy heart.
-Let them contend together and leave Uruk in quiet.’”
+Let them contend together and leave Uruk in quiet.’"

 It was a good story, and an *old* one, too.
 The oldest that Humans had, apparently!
 Vemik had heard it before, but that didn’t stop him from sitting on his tail and listening, and trilling merrily along with the children when the powerful Enkidu was tamed by the skills of a woman.

 Daniel knew Vemik’s time was precious though, and he knew children well, too: He’d once told Vemik that the secret to *really* good storytelling was to finish early and leave the listener wanting more.
-He called it a *“Sherry-zad.”*
+He called it a *"Sherry-zad."*

 It worked, for sure.
 As the children bounded and hooted away to go burn off all that time spent sitting still, Daniel chuckled indulgently, then grinned Vemik’s way and waved.

-“Vemik!
-You’re looking especially oversized today,” he teased, and sauntered over with his thumbs hooked comfortably in his pockets.
-“Have you managed to plow your way through every adult in your tribe, yet?”
+"Vemik!
+You’re looking especially oversized today," he teased, and sauntered over with his thumbs hooked comfortably in his pockets.
+"Have you managed to plow your way through every adult in your tribe, yet?"

-“Almost!”
+"Almost!"
 Vemik trilled merrily.
-“Is *hard work* being a Given-Man!”
+"Is *hard work* being a Given-Man!"
 Suddenly, a wicked idea crossed his mind.
-“Why, Professor?
-Do *you* want to join my tribe?”
+"Why, Professor?
+Do *you* want to join my tribe?"
 He threw in an eyebrow-wiggle too - hard to do!
-“I can be gentle...ask Tilly!”
+"I can be gentle...ask Tilly!"

 Hurt laughed.
 He’d grown there, too - at first, when he first came to the People, he’d been easily shocked and uncomfortable with jokes like that.
-“Better if I remain apart, I think.
-Wouldn’t want any of the others to get jealous...Something on your mind?”
+"Better if I remain apart, I think.
+Wouldn’t want any of the others to get jealous...Something on your mind?"

-“Lots of things on my mind,” Vemik grumbled.
-“Not the same as before.”
+"Lots of things on my mind," Vemik grumbled.
+"Not the same as before."

-“Ah.”
+"Ah."
 Professor could know much from few words, and say more with even fewer.
-“Tea?”
+"Tea?"

-“Lots of honey, please.”
+"Lots of honey, please."

-“I have sweet tea today, actually.
+"I have sweet tea today, actually.
 One of my staff was feeling homesick and made some.
 Would you like to try that instead?
-Nice and cool, too.”
+Nice and cool, too."

 Cold drinks were always welcome this time of the year, where the spring was starting to turn into the long, long sweltering summer Akyawentuo was becoming infamous for.
 And Vemik was still in his Fire - would be until Fall, probably - so he just couldn’t get enough of anything sweet.
 He nodded eagerly and sat down.